A Balanced Diet for Healthy Teeth

-The main important thing to remember is that it is not the amount of sugar you eat or drink, but how often you do it.
-Sweet foods are allowed, but it is important to keep them to mealtimes.
+The main important thing to remember is that it’s not the amount of sugar you eat or drink, but how often you do it.
+Sweet foods are allowed, but it’s important to keep them to mealtimes.
 To help reduce tooth decay, reduce how often you have sugary foods and drinks and try to choose sugar-free varieties.
 Sweets and chewing gum that contains Xylitol may help reduce tooth decay.
 Sugary foods can also lead to or worsen a range of health problems including heart disease and being overweight.

 What should I drink?

-Still, water and milk are good choices.
+Water and milk are good choices.
 It is better for your teeth if you limit fruit juices just at meal times.
-If you are between meals, try diluting them with water and rinsing your mouth with water after drinking.
-Drinking through a straw also can help the drink go to the back of your mouth without touching your teeth.
+If you drink between meals, try diluting them with water and rinsing your mouth with water after drinking.
+Drinking through a straw can help the drink go to the back of your mouth without touching your teeth.

-Fizzy drinks can increase the risk of dental problems- if they contain sugar this can cause decay and the add-In both normal and diet drinks can dissolve the enamel of your teeth.
+Fizzy drinks can increase the risk of dental problems- if they contain sugar this can cause decay.
 The risk can increase when you have these drinks between meals.

 Should I brush my teeth after every meal?